fvtt-fria-ligan/cyborg-foundry-vtt/README.md

 # CY_BORG for Foundry VTT

-A system for playing the CY_BORG ttrpg on Foundry VTT.
+An unofficial, community-supported system for playing the CY_BORG ttrpg on Foundry VTT.

 Coding by mcglintlock; UI design and pixel art by [Flintwyrm](https://flintwyrm.itch.io/).
 Special thanks to VinceFox for extensive testing and bug reporting